emanuelaferrara/PageIndicator/README.md

 To use this Page Control, just add the file 'AnimatedPageControl' to your project.

-Then in your PageViewController you can add:
+Then in your PageViewController you simply can add:

 ``` swift
 var pageControl = AnimatedPageControl()
 ```

-You can also take a look to the PageViewController in this project to correct innitialize the custom PageControl.
+You can also take a look to the PageViewController in this project to correct initialize the custom PageControl.

 ## Acknowledgments